immarisabel/lingo-wordgame/README.md

 - :pencil2: *17/12 finally got the word to randomize from file!*

 - :heavy_check_mark: hints
-- :pencil2: *21/12 began also working on this.
+- :heavy_check_mark: *21/12 began also working on this.
 Need to get first the chosen word to display if it is wrong before being able to implement a hint.
 It is still random again instead of the same.*
-- :pencil2: *22/12 can now display the correct word if fail.
+- :heavy_check_mark: *22/12 can now display the correct word if fail.
 Will not do more hints after revising.
 As already showing which letters were right is a hint.*

 - [ ] multiplayer function (reconsidering, might add for practice)

 - :heavy_check_mark: scoring system
-- :pencil2: *19/12 working on this now*
+- :heavy_check_mark: *19/12 working on this now*
-- :pencil2: *21/12 began building the class for this but need to research a bit more on how to use it.*
+- :heavy_check_mark: *21/12 began building the class for this but need to research a bit more on how to use it.*
-- :pencil2: store the player's progress and scores
+- :heavy_check_mark: store the player's progress and scores
-- :pencil2: *2/1/21 added score system via SQlite*
+- :heavy_check_mark: *2/1/21 added score system via SQlite*

-- [ ] GUI
-- :pencil2: *21/12 Also began working on the GUI and learning a lot form it, the GUI seems actually like the easy part!*